openshift/insights-operator/docs/gathered-data.md

 ## ClusterOperators

-collects all ClusterOperators and their resources.
+collects all the ClusterOperators definitions and their resources.
-It finds unhealthy Pods for unhealthy operators
+It finds degraded Pods for degraded cluster operators or that lives at the Cluster Operator's namespace, to collect:

+- Pod definitions
+- Previous and current Pod Container logs (when available)
+- Namespace Events

 The Kubernetes api https://github.com/openshift/client-go/blob/master/config/clientset/versioned/typed/config/v1/clusteroperator.go#L62
 Response see https://docs.openshift.com/container-platform/4.3/rest_api/index.html#clusteroperatorlist-v1config-openshift-io